Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Discussion

 \section{Discussion}

-Skin cell arrangement is far from random; the basket-weave pattern of the dermis serves as a shield for deeper layers.
-Under inflammatory conditions, the pattern is lost \cite{ishida2020basket}.
 While extensive studies have characterized the steady-state properties of cellular assemblies of various degrees of order, time-resolved, large-scale studies of defects and their role in governing collective dynamics remain scarce.
-In this study, we aim to derive a self-organization rule governing the myofibroblast–fibroblast mixture, in order to uncover the functional implications of their spatial arrangement.
+In this study, we aim to derive a self-organization rule governing the myofibroblast–fibroblast mixture, where one phenotypes migrate more slowly than the other.
 We resort to understanding this phenotype-specific restructuring in 2D monolayers at high density, where collective dynamics emerge.
-Unlike previous studies on the biochemical and phenotypic responses of individual cells, we seek to elucidate how composition influences the emergent behavior, through large-scale live-cell microscopy of cell monolayers with an increasing fraction of myofibroblasts, mimicking fibrosis progression in vitro.
+Unlike previous studies on the biochemical and phenotypic responses of individual cells, we seek to elucidate how composition influences the emergent behavior, through large-scale live cell microscopy of monolayers with an increasing fraction of myofibroblasts, mimicking fibrosis progression in vitro.